References

 • headerName (string) (Optional):

-• The key of the header that contains the authorization data
+• The key of the header that contains the authorization data for the passthrough.

 • basic: